The greatest waste … is failure to use the abilities of people … to learn about their frustrations and about the contributions they are eager to make.

 Lack of follow-through on actions

-A retrospective should produce a set of ideas or actions about what improvements to make.
+Retrospectives and other continuous improvement processes should produce actions and ideas about what improvements to make.
 However there is often be little or no follow through on these actions.
-Having a prioritized set of actions to be taken, clear ownership of these actions, and tracking these to completion is needed to make tangible progress.
+Having a prioritized set of actions with clear ownership, and mechanisms for tracking these to completion is needed to make sustainable progress.
 Actions from retrospectives must be incorporated into the team’s ongoing work.
-This also helps minimize having to deal with persistent and recurring problems that keep resurfacing in retrospectives, ensuring they are genuinely addressed and not just discussed.
+This also helps minimize having to deal with persistent and recurring problems that keep resurfacing in, ensuring they are driven to resolution and not just discussed.
 Short-term improvements can be added to the backlog for the next sprint, but longer term initiatives may need their own backlog and a board to track their progress.

 Tools – iRetro